CommonAccord/Cmacc-Org/Doc/G/YCombinator-SeriesAA-CmA/Form/SharePurchase_v01.md

 cRep.1.Ti=Organization, Good Standing and Qualification

-cRep.1.sec=The Company is a corporation duly organized, validly existing and in good standing under the laws of the State of {Co.Register.State}.
+cRep.1.sec=The Company is a corporation duly organized, validly existing and in good standing under the laws of the State of {Company.Register.State}.
 The Company has the requisite corporate power and authority to own and operate its properties and assets, to carry on its business as presently conducted, to execute and deliver the Agreements, to issue and sell the Shares and the Conversion Shares and to perform its obligations pursuant to the Agreements and the Restated Certificate.
 The Company is presently qualified to do business as a foreign corporation in each jurisdiction where the failure to be so qualified could reasonably be expected to have a material adverse effect on the Company's financial condition or business as now conducted (a "<strong>Material Adverse Effect</strong>").

 cRep.2.Ti=Capitalization